Dyed Spaghetti Sensory Bin

-Don’t you love the above picture!
+Don’t you love the above picture of dyed spaghetti for a spaghetti sensory bin!
 Aside from the title, this photo required no editing.
 Dyed spaghetti can be just that colorful and vibrant…and inviting!
 What little kid, (or let’s be honest, adult) wouldn’t want to put their hands in that tub of wiggly pasta?

 I love to incorporate sensory play into my preschool lesson plans.
 Sensory play has so many benefits!
 Read my post Let Them Get Messy for more information.
-I chose to include this sensory bin in my weekly theme called “Little Chefs” where everything we learned was food related.
+I chose to include this spaghetti sensory bin in my weekly theme called “Little Chefs” where everything we learned was food-related.
 It was a crazy amount of fun!

 While the pasta is cooking, however, prepare your colors for dying.
-I’ve read posts where you simply put the hot pasta in a zip top baggies with some food coloring, but I opted for a lazier method.
+I’ve read posts where you simply put the hot pasta in zip-top baggies with some food coloring, but I opted for a lazier method.

 When the pasta has finished cooking, carefully strain the water from it, and immediately distribute the cooked spaghetti among the bowls of cold, colored water you have prepared.
 Allow the pasta to sit in the colored water, much the same way you might dye Easter eggs.
 The longer the pasta sits the more vibrant the colors will be.
 While I was waiting I went off to the library and came back about an hour later to find my pasta to be oh so wonderfully bright.

 Once your desired color is achieved, drain each color individually and toss with the tiniest bit of oil to keep the strands from sticking together.
 If you’re really into sensory play, you can also add some essential oils to each color for a wonderful fragrance.
 My kids love DoTerra’s Orange Bliss the best.